Icarogamer2441/scb/README.md

 # SCB Compiler

-SCB (Simple C-like Bytecode) is a minimalistic compiler that translates a C-like language into x86-64 assembly.
+SCB (Simple Compiler Backend) is a minimalistic compiler that translates a IR language into x86-64 assembly.
 The compiler is implemented in Python and generates assembly code that can be assembled and linked using GCC.

 ## Features